P4-DAT-4/Project/README.md

     - For each syntactic category, there is an abstract class that inherit from `AbstractSyntaxNode`, all nodes in the syntactic category inherit from this class (e.g., all nodes representing statements inherit from `StatementNode`).
   - Nodes contain only references to their sub nodes (e.g., an ExprBinopNode representing $e_{1} \star e_{2}$ will include a reference left and right expression).
   - There are some helper classes that are not directly in the abstract syntax (e.g. `Param`).
-- `src/main/java/Main.java`: This class is the main entry point to the AFS parser.
+- `src/main/java/afs/Main.java`: This class is the main entry point to the AFS parser.
-- `src/main/java/astprinter/PrinterInterface.java`: Defines an interface implemented by classes that want to print the abstract syntax tree.
+- `src/main/java/afs/astprinter/PrinterInterface.java`: Defines an interface implemented by classes that want to print the abstract syntax tree.
-- `src/main/java/astprinter/RecursiveGraphvizPrinter.java`: Prints the abstract syntax tree using DOT notation (requires Graphviz or DOT language plugin).
+- `src/main/java/afs/astprinter/RecursiveGraphvizPrinter.java`: Prints the abstract syntax tree using DOT notation (requires Graphviz or DOT language plugin).
+- `src/main/java/afs/semantic_analysis`: This folder includes type checker and return system implementation
+- `src/main/java/afs/interpreter`: Includes all classes part of the interpreter implementation.
+- `src/main/java/afs/SVGGenerator`: Includes the classes used for generating SVG images.

 ## Requirements
 - Java JDK 21